Landau11th/GOAT-Framework/README.md

 Currently it uses templates from Armadillo, and hopefully supports for Eigen will also be added later.

 Intel MKL could be used to boost the performance.

+20171007-10:17
+-Previously added inner product for block vectors.
+Only work for real/Hermitian vectors -Plan to add Monte Carlo related functions